slateci/slateci.github.io/_posts/2021-06-08-grnoc-telegraf-monitoring.md

 **Counter Type**

-The `counter64Bit` parameter is only relevant if GRNOC output has been enabled.
 The `counter64Bit` flag switches between two different sets of OIDs, one for hosts with 64-bit SNMP counters, and one for hosts with 32-bit SNMP counters.
 You will need to find out which type of counter the machines you are attempting to monitor are using, and set this flag accordingly.
 (Set to "true" if you have 64-bit counters, and "false" if you have 32-bit counters.)

-**OIDs**

-Following this, configure the appropriate OIDs to monitor.
-The `oids` parameter is formatted a little differently than the rest of the file.
-To provide fine-grained control over these parameters, this section inherits from the Telegraf service's syntax.
-Specify the OIDs you want to monitor by following documentation [here](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/snmp).

 **Host Groups**